WakiMak/trentent.github.io-forked/_posts/2016-08-23-using-controlup-to-launch-a-citrix-application-published-on-a-server.md

 And the script:

-<pre class="lang:ps decode:true">&lt;#
+<pre class="lang:ps decode:true"><#
 .SYNOPSIS
- Connects to Citrix XenApp 6.5 server and finds all applications published for that server.
+ Connects to Citrix & 6.5 server and finds all applications published for that server.
  The script then displays a GUI with the list and presents you a choice to launch your application.
- Requires you to have rights to query XenApp for the published applications list, zones and you must have rights to launch the application.
+ Requires you to have rights to query & for the published applications list, zones and you must have rights to launch the application.
 .PARAMETER serverNameToFind
  The name of the server you selected.
 .UPDATED 2016-08-27 - Allowed for caching of multiple different farms
-                    - Tested with XenApp 5.0 successfully with XenApp Commands CTP4 and PSRemoting enabled on 2003.
+                    - Tested with & 5.0 successfully with & Commands CTP4 and PSRemoting enabled on 2003.
-#&gt;
+#>

 #grab the server we are looking for from the powershell arguments
 $serverNameToFind = $args[0]